loginom/admin-guide-l10n/data-en/adapter/remove.md

 # Uninstalling Loginom Adapter

-It is possible to uninstall Loginom Adapter in several ways:
+Loginom Adapter can be uninstalled in several ways:

 * To uninstall the application from the "Applications and Components" window in Windows
 * To run the product installer having pressed the **"Uninstall"** button